SciML/Catalyst.jl/docs/src/catalyst_applications/nonlinear_solve.md

 ```@example nonlinear_solve2
 sol = solve(nl_prob)
 ```
 We note that the output only provides a single value.
 The reason is that the actual system solved only contains a single equation (the other being eliminated with the conserved quantity).
-To find the values of $X1$ and $X2$ we can [inference the solution object using these as input](@ref simulation_structure_interfacing_solutions):
+To find the values of $X1$ and $X2$ we can [directly query the solution object for these species' values, using the species themselves as inputs](@ref simulation_structure_interfacing_solutions):
 ```@example nonlinear_solve2
 @unpack X1, X2 = two_state_model
 sol[X1]